nicobrinkkemper/gabr.sh/README.md

 | FUNCNEST     	|       	| See manual ([reference](https://www.gnu.org/software/bash/manual/html_node/Bash-Variables.html)) | 50 | Prohibits overly recursive function calls |

 ## Functions
+`gabr` does not try to add any public functions except itself.
+There are some, but these are prefixed with `_`, suggesting they are private (they aren't really).
+There is also the possibility that a default function will be generated.

+When running the file that contains the `gabr` function, it will be called.
+In some cases, a default function is generated that is not yours.
+The name may be changed with `GABR_DEFAULT`.
+This is not the goal of `gabr`, so it will only be added in these rare cases.

+- The argument is the default namespace
+  - Default function will be generated and called if nothing is found

 ### function usage ()
 By default `usage` is a important namespace for the `gabr` function. `usage` behaves like a exit condition.
 The argument will always result in a function call, and thus